 mediator means a legally qualified registrar, or another person, agreed by the parties and approved by the Court.

-[Rule 23 amended in Gazette 31 Jul 2007 p.
+[Rule 23 amended: Gazette 31 Jul 2007 p.
 3810; 31 Dec 2013 p.
 6551.]

 24. Case management direction, meaning of

 (1) A case management direction is any procedural direction that in the Court’s opinion it is just to make in a case to facilitate the case being conducted and concluded efficiently, economically and expeditiously.